-While the RTSJ requires that the execution of nonheap schedulable objects must not be delayed by garbage collection on behalf of lower-priority schedulable objects, an application can cause a no-heap schedulable object to wait for garbage collection by synchronizing using an object between an heap-using thread or schedulable object and a non-heap schedulable object.
-The RTSJ provides wait-free queue classes to provide protected, non-blocking, shared access to objects accessed by both regular Java threads and no-heap realtime threads.
-These classes are provided explicitly to enable communication between the realtime execution of non-heap schedulable objects and regular Java threads or heap-using schedulable objects.
+While the RTSJ requires that the execution of schedulables which do not access the heap must not be delayed by garbage collection on behalf of lower-priority schedulables, an application can cause such a schedulable to wait for garbage collection by synchronizing using an object shared with a heap-using thread or schedulable object.
+The RTSJ provides wait-free queue classes to provide protected, non-blocking, shared access to objects accessed by both regular Java threads and schedulables, which do not access the heap.